 On August 27, 2021, the Company entered into a loan agreement with Sailfish pursuant to which Sailfish provided an \$8 million unsecured gold-linked term loan to the Company (the "Sailfish Loan").
-The proceeds of the Sailfish Loan were used by the Company to pay off the Nebari Loan (\$ 6.2 million) and to pay \$ 1.8 million of the Wexford Loan.
+The proceeds of the Sailfish Loan were used by the Company to pay off loans.
 The Sailfish Loan is to be repaid with 24 monthly payments, with each monthly payment equal to the cash equivalent of 205 ounces of gold at the average market gold price with a minimum price of \$1,750 and a maximum price of \$2,000.

-During Q4 2022 and YTD Q4 2022, instalment payments totaling \$1.1 million and \$4.5 million were made on the Sailfish Loan, respectively.
-Subsequent to December 31, 2022, three installments totaling \$1.1 million were paid.
+During Q1 2023, instalment payments totaling \$1.1 million were made on the Sailfish Loan.
+On March 2, 2023, the Sailfish Loan was modified whereby the remaining seven payments will be made in physical silver in lieu of cash.
+Subsequent to March 31, 2023, two installments totaling \$0.8 million were paid.

-During Q4 2022 and YTD Q4 2022, the Company recorded \$0.3 million and \$1.7 million of accrued interest and cash bonus interest, respectively, on the Wexford Loan all of which has been expensed.
+During Q1 2023, the Company recorded \$0.2 million of accrued interest and cash bonus interest on the Wexford Loan all of which has been expensed.

-During Q4 2022 and YTD Q4 2022, the Company made voluntary principal repayments of \$nil and \$4.0 million, respectively on the Wexford Loan.
+During Q1 2022, the Company made voluntary principal repayments of \$3.5 million on the Wexford Loan and instalment payments totaling \$1.1 million were made on the Sailfish Loan.